 Owing to its varied ecosystems, ranging from dense forests to arid deserts, India is home to diverse wildlife including tigers, elephants, rhinos, deer, and many others.
-However, due to the limited nature of natural resources in the country, there has been increasing competition between humans and wildlife in accessing and utilising the resources, paving the way for conflicts.
-Though it sounds simple, human-wildlife conflict is a highly complex issue that is the amalgamation of ecology, human and wildlife behaviour, socio-economics, politics, and geography.
-These conflicts have a significant effect on the conservation of flora and fauna and pose a hindrance to human livelihoods and safety.
+However, due to the limited nature of natural resources, there has been increasing competition between humans and wildlife in accessing and utilising the resources, paving the way for conflicts.

-Human Wildlife Conflicts are multidimensional in nature
+Human-wildlife conflicts are multidimensional in nature

 When understanding conflicts, various dimensions need to be considered.
 Anthropogenic factors include infrastructural development, encroachment, settlement, and livelihoods while the population of wildlife, migratory patterns, their habitat & degradation are some of the wildlife dimensions to be considered.
-The visible impacts of the conflicts on humans include damaged crops, buildings, food insecurity and casualties & injury.
-In this story, we look at the trends in the human death toll arising out of attacks involving two major mammals – tigers and elephants, about which data was provided in response to various parliament questions over the years.
-The two are crucial keystone species, playing pivotal roles in maintaining ecosystem health and biodiversity.
+The visible impacts of the conflicts on humans include damaged crops, and buildings, food insecurity and casualties & injury.

 State forest officials are responsible for dealing with human wildlife conflicts